 Some of my friends have inside/out division so he milks the cow, she makes the cheese and butter.
 With another couple, he looks after the orchard, she does the vegetable gardens.
 It is hard to do it all yourself and while it is great to work together, having one person who is the ‘boss’ of each area makes lines of responsibility clear.

 10. TAKE TIME OUT

 If you find it hard to relax when there are chores to do, make time to enjoy your lifestyle.
-Leaning on the fence watching the cows is not being lazy – it is farming.
-It is observing your animals, feeling the sun on your neck, analysing the grass and chilling out for 10 minutes.
+Leaning on the fence watching the cows is not being lazy – it’s farming.
+It’s observing your animals, feeling the sun on your neck, analysing the grass, and chilling out for 10 minutes.
 Do it at least once a day.